hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_an_astronaut_exploring__7a578961-dd71-40d5-83d9-07b59a895d39-0_2.content.md

 # Space Explore

 Welcome to our website dedicated to space exploration!
-Our website provides information about the latest developments in space technology, astronomy, and the search for extraterrestrial life.
+Our website provides information about the latest developments in space technology, astronomy, and the search for Ex<wbr>tra<wbr>terre<wbr>strial life.
 As a bonus, we offer a stunning black and white outline of an astronaut exploring a distant planet as a background image for your device.

 ## Features